isomerpages/enterprisesg-switch/index.md

   - infopic:
       title: SLINGSHOT 2022 is open for applications
       subtitle: Startup Pitching Competition
-      description: Compete for exciting prizes, meet investors and accelerators, and anchor your startup in Singapore–one of the world’s top innovation nodes!
+      description: Compete for exciting opportunities, meet investors and accelerators, and anchor your startup in Singapore–one of the world’s top innovation nodes!
       button: Learn more
       url: /slingshot-2022
       image: /images/slingshot_2021_winner_quantumcyte_web.jpeg